Track mileage automatically

 Get started for free Get started for freeWhat are travel expenses?

-- Transportation costs for getting from a train station or airport to your hotel or to get from your hotel to your work or meeting location.
+- Transportation costs to get from a train station or airport to your hotel or from your hotel to your work or meeting location.

-- The shipping of baggage or display or sample material from your permanent workplace to your temporary workplace
+- The shipping of baggage and display/sample material from your permanent workplace to your temporary workplace

 - Laundry and dry cleaning

-- Tips for services that are related to acceptable expenses
+- Tips for services related to acceptable expenses

-- Lodging and meals that are not for entertainment purposes
+- Lodging and meals (not for entertainment purposes)

-- Business calls during your trip as well as business communications through faxes and other communication devices
+- Business calls during your trip, as well as business communication via other devices

 - Other similar and necessary expenses, such as renting a computer or transportation to a meal.